 Ruderal communities comprise areas that have been disturbed.
 This includes areas where the natural vegetation has been cleared and converted into either pasture or pine plantation.
 At the Preserve, areas mapped as any of the categories above reflect past land use more accurately than current land use.
-The areas mapped as semi-improved and improved pasture are passively returning to their natural state; either sandhill or mesic flatwoods, depending on their soil type.
+The areas mapped as semi-improved and improved pasture are passively returning to their natural state of either sandhill or mesic flatwoods, depending on their soil type.
+A significant portion of the improved pasture has been converted to timber management zones since this survey was completed.
+Refer to the timber management section later in this plan for additional information.

-FIGURE 5.
+FIGURE 7.
 NATURAL COMMUNITIES- FNAI